 Additionally, setting up automatic payments into a separate savings account can help 1099 workers build their savings to use for retirement at their own discretion.
 With some careful planning and dedication 1099 workers can create a retirement plan that works best for them and helps ensure they have adequate funds when it's time to retire.

 Fortunately, you can lower your tax bill with deductions.

 You're only taxed on your net profit.
 When you file your tax return, you have to subtract everything you spent while doing your contract gig.

-When you're an independent contractor, you may be able to deduct a wider range of expenses on your taxes.
+When you're an 1099 employee, you may be able to deduct a wider range of expenses on your taxes.
 Many of the costs associated with earning income may be considered business expenses, which can be written off.
-Such expenses can include business insurance, a portion of the cost of a new car or equipment.
-Keep in mind that you need to actually include the expenses in order to claim the deduction, and
+Such expenses can include business insurance, a portion of the cost of a new car or even equipment.
+Keep in mind that you need to actually include the expenses in order to claim the deduction.

 You also need to keep a record of them in order to deduct expenses.

 For example, as a delivery driver you should always keep track of your mileage.